 It so frustrating, as we (cannot) do not see this VIRUS and yet people in the know tell us it is out there clinging to packages and surfaces and hands and bodies.
-We know the ‘flu’ and take some precautions but this virus at our age can be stealthily deadly.
+We know the ‘flu’ and take some precautions but this virus at our Senior age can be stealthily deadly.

 How will we manage for the days to come?
 Sure, we grocery shop usually (once a week) early in the morning, 7 AM with mask and gloves (we have not suffered food shortages) but I have been to the garden nurseries a couple of times and we have delivered church devotionals & bulletins and other support things to friends, family have visited us all with social distancing, we stand in line at the bank, but still it is ALL STRANGE.
 No church or choir or other gatherings etc. What about birthdays, graduations and celebrations and God forbid, family sickness and deaths?

-On the gravestone of Teunis Zent and Jaapje Groenewegen-Kleijwegt in city of Brielle (a city first liberated for the REFORMED FAITH from the Spanish domination in 1672) you will find inscribed at the bottom, the words ‘Psalm 68: 2.
+On the gravestone of Teunis Zent and Jaapje Groenewegen-Kleijwegt in city of Brielle (a city first liberated for the REFORMED FAITH from the Spanish domination (for freedom) in 1672) you will find inscribed at the bottom, the words ‘Psalm 68: 2.
 The Dutch Genevan version of that Psalm reads: “Maar ‘t vrome volk, in U verheugd, Zal huppelen van zielevreugd, Daar zij hun wens verkrijgen; Hun blijdschap zal dan, onbepaald, Door ‘t licht, dat van Zijn aanzicht straalt, Ten hoogsten toppunt stijgen.
 Heft Gode blijde psalmen aan; Verhoogt, verhoogt voor Hem de baan; Laat al wat leeft Hem eren; Bereidt den weg, in Hem verblijd, Die door de vlakke velden rijdt; Zijn naam is HEER der heren.”

-Translation: “But the pious people rejoicing in You, Will dance with joy of soul, Since they obtain their wish; Their joy will then, indefinitely, By the light that shines from His view, Rise to the very top.
-Sing joyful psalms to God; Increase, increase the way for Him; Let all that lives honor Him; Prepare the way, rejoicing in Him, Who drives through the flat fields (no obstacles for God); His name is LORD of lords.”
+Translation: “But the pious people rejoicing in You, will dance with joy of soul, since they obtain their wish; Their joy will then, indefinitely, by the light that shines from His view, rise to the very top.
+Sing joyful psalms to God; increase, increase the way for Him; Let all that lives honor Him; Prepare the way, rejoicing in Him, who drives through the flat fields (no obstacles for God); His name is LORD of lords.”

 These folks heard the call of the Gospel and lived in the comfort of that call all their lives even though sometimes (WW1, the Depression, WW2, etc) the misery of it all pressed (shifted) them down.